kramasamy/storm-hack/README.markdown

 make sure that you have `java` and `git` installed and in your user's `PATH`.

 Second, you will need a Twitter account.
 If you do not have a twitter account, please create one.
-From your account, follow
+From your Twitter account, follow the Storm experts

     @karthikz, @sanjeevrk, @staneja, @challenger_nik, @jason_j, @ankitoshniwal

-You will be using twitter direct messaging capability to get help from remote Storm Experts!
+You will be using twitter direct messaging capability to get help from them.

 Third, make sure you have the storm-hack code available on your machine.
 Git/GitHub beginners may want to use the following command to download the latest storm-hack code and change to the